 Microsatellite instability is caused by failure of the DNA mismatch repair (MMR) system.
 MSI-High correlates to an increased neoantigen burden, which makes the tumour more likely to respond favourably to immunotherapies.

-Total mutational load (TML) measures the total number of non-synonymous somatic mutations identified per megabase of the genome coding area.
-Tumours with high TML likely harbor neoantigens and may respond more favourably to immunotherapies
+Total mutational burden (TMB) measures the total number of non-synonymous somatic mutations identified per megabase of the genome coding area.
+Tumours with high TMB likely harbour neoantigens and may respond more favourably to immunotherapies.

 Treatment Decisions Informed with Tumour Profiling Improve Clinical Outcomes

 As the foremost tumour profiling service, Caris Molecular Intelligence helps oncologists illuminate better treatment plans proven to extend overall survival and improve clinical outcomes.

 Matching molecular phenotypes for treatment selection leads to improved clinical outcomes.

 - Patients who received only those treatments associated with potential benefit according to the CMI report (n=534), had a significantly longer post-profiling survival compared to those in the Unmatched cohort (n=493).
 The median increase in survival was 422 days (1068 vs. 646 days, Hazard Ratio = 0.68, p=0.001).